devgmai/SecretSantaBot/README.md

 The Matching Algorithm:
 ======

 The problem with secret santa matchings is unstable matches from matching loops.
+The original code suffers from this problem, so I have redesigned it.

 This bot uses a variation of a stable-marriage matching algorithm.
 All participants are shuffled in a random order and is each participant is assigned the next participant on the list.
-The last participant is assigned the first participat, completing the single assignment loop.
+The last participant is assigned the first participant, completing the single assignment loop.

 Instructions:
 ======